LELEC210X/LELEC210X/README.md

 **virtualization**, regardless of your computer.

 > [!NOTE]
-> Quartus is not part of the software installed,
+> Quartus is not part of the installed softwares,
 > and we assume you have it installed it from a previous class.

 ### 2.1 Dealing with a slow VB